tirth-286-ops/Sweet-Shope/README.md

 - **Browse Sweets**
   View all available sweets with images, names, categories, and prices.
+  And Also search Sweet name and purchase the sweets.

 - **Place Orders**
   Select quantity, view calculated total price, and place an order.